-To be eligible to apply for the Romanian digital nomad visa, you must meet the next requirements:
+You’re eligible for the Romanian digital nomad visa if you meet all of these conditions:

-How to get the Romania Digital Nomad Visa
+How to apply for & get the Romania Digital Nomad Visa

 If you meet the requirements above, you can apply to get the Digital Nomad Visa.
 This is a two-step process: first, get a long-stay permit which allows you to stay up to 90 days in the country.